yaqwsx/KiKit/doc/faq.md

 - don't specify `--radius` at all
 - specify smaller `--radius` but make sure that your fabrication house supports such small tools.

+## My mouse bites are inside the board, what should I do about it?

+KiKit's mouse bites offset specifies how much should be the mouse bites put **inside** the board.
+The recommended value is 0.25 mm (read about it [in this blog post](https://blogs.mentor.com/tom-hausherr/blog/tag/mouse-bite/)).
+Why is it so?
+When you break the tab, there will be rough edges.
+By putting the mouse bites inside the board, these rough edges won't be sticking outside the designed board outline.
+When you want to fit your board in a tight enclosure, you don't have to perform manual deburing.
+Since it is considered a good practice, KiKit makes this the positive direction so you don't have to put minus everywhere.

+If you don't want to put mouse bites inside your board, just specify zero or negative offset.

+## I want to use KiKit on Windows and I get various errors

+Unfortunately, KiCAD includes it's own version of Python interpreter on Windows.
+That means that the `pcbnew` module is not installed for your system Python installation.
+The KiCAD's Python does not allow to install libraries with binary dependencies, therefore you cannot install KiKit in it.

+I have plans for solving this issue, unfortunately, I cannot implement them until KiCAD on Windows migrate to Python 3 which should come with 6.0 release.

+Until then you have two options to use KiKit on Windows:
+- use the pre-built [Docker image](https://hub.docker.com/r/yaqwsx/kikit) with KiKit
+- install KiCAD and KiKit inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)